cgwalters/git-evtag/README.md

 ### Replacing tarballs

-This is similar to what project distributors often accomplish by using `git archive` or `make dist` to generate a tarball, and then checksumming that, and usually providing a GPG signature.
+This is similar to what project distributors often accomplish by using `git archive`, or `make dist`, or similar tools to generate a tarball, and then checksumming that, and (ideally) providing a GPG signature covering it.

+The problem with `git archive` and `make dist` is that tarballs (and other tools like zip files) are not easily reproducible *exactly* from a git repository commit.
+The authors of git reserve the right to change the file format output by `git archive` in the future.
+And `make dist` has many other reproducibility issues beyond that.

-The advantage `git-evtag` has over this is that no out of band distribution mechanism is necessary - git already supports GPG signatures, and with this project, we now have a single checksum over the complete source objects for the target commit (+ trees + blobs).
+What `git-evtag` allows is implementing a similar model with git itself, computing a strong checksum over the complete source objects for the target commit (+ trees + blobs).

+Then, no out of band distribution mechanism is necessary - git already supports GPG signatures for tags.

 (And if you want to avoid downloading the entire history, that's what `git clone --depth=1` is for.)

 ### Git and SHA1

-Git uses a modified Merkle tree with SHA1, which means that if an attacker managed to create a SHA1 collision for a source file object, it would affect all revisions and checkouts.
+Git uses a modified Merkle tree with SHA1, which means that if an attacker managed to create a SHA1 collision for a source file object (git blob), it would affect all revisions and checkouts.

 In contrast, `Git-EVTag-SHA512` covers the entirety of a single commit.
 The algorithm is:

  - Add commit object to checksum
  - Add commit root tree to checksum
- - Walk tree recursively, checksumming each tree and blob referenced
+ - Walk tree recursively, add to checksum each tree and blob referenced

-Unlike `git archive`, which might change format in the future and break checksums, the core git object format is fixed.

 This strong checksum then helps obviate the SHA1 weakness concerns of git for source distribution.
-The author of this tool believes that today, GPG signed git tags are fairly secure, especially if one is careful to ensure transport integrity (e.g. pinned TLS certificates from the origin).
+Now, the author of this tool believes that today, GPG signed git tags are fairly secure, especially if one is careful to ensure transport integrity (e.g. pinned TLS certificates from the origin).

 But while at the time of this writing, no public SHA1 collision is